 - Kristina Sabaliauskaitė’s Silva rerum (2008, 2011, 2014, 2016), a four-part historical novel about the Grand Duchy of Lithuania, is the current decade’s bestseller in Lithuania, and is also taking the Polish and Latvian bestseller lists by storm.

 - Some novels have recently been translated into a number of languages.
 Alvydas Šlepikas’ poetic story Mano vardas – Marytė (2012) (My Name is Marytė) is about the fate of the ‘wolf-children’, the offspring of East-Prussian Germans in the Second World War (published in Belarusian, Dutch, Estonian, Latvian, German, Polish and Ukrainian). Žuvys ir drakonai (2013) (Fishes and Dragons) by Undinė Radzevičiūtė, an expert in irony and black humour, is about the clash between the East and the West.
 The author writes about missionaries from Europe trying to convert Chinese emperors to Christianity, and about present-day family life in the city.
-It is due to be published in 2018 in English by And Other Stories, and also in Bulgarian, Italian, German and Polish.
+It was published in Germany in 2017, and it is currently being translated into Polish, Bulgarian, Italian, Latvian, Estonian, Hungarian and Spanish.
 The book was awarded the European Union Prize for Literature in 2015.

 - Books written in English by Antanas Sileika (Buying on Time,1997; Underground, 2011) and international bestselling author Ruta Sepetys (Between Shades of Gray, 2011; Salt to the Sea, 2016).
 These two writers with Lithuanian roots have opened up some painful and little-known pages in Lithuania’s history, especially the Second World War and its aftermath.